zappa/Zappa/README.md

                "function": "your_module.process_messages",
                "event_source": {
                     "arn":  "arn:aws:sqs:us-east-1:12341234:your-queue-name-arn",
-                    "batch_size": 10, // Max: 10.
+                    "batch_size": 10, // Maximum: 10 for FIFO and 10,000 for Standard.
 Use 1 to trigger immediate processing
                     "enabled": true // Default is false
                }
            }